MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/how-to-update-and-deploy-using-GitHub-Action.md

 ---
-title: How to use Visual Studio Code to edit and push update through GitHub Action
+title: How to config pipeline and push updates through GitHub Action
 description: How to use the VS Code and the extension for Azure Developer CLI to push update through GitHub Action.
 author: puicchan
 ms.author: puichan